kahnu044/wordpress-docker/WebSite/wp-content/plugins/essential-blocks/readme.txt

 ##🖊️ COMPATIBILITY WITH GOOGLE FONTS
 Choose any Google Font you prefer from a collection of 1,000+ font families available using Essential Blocks.
 Now, you can give your websites a customized look with stunning typography.

+##👁️ CONTROL BLOCKS VISIBILITY WITH CONDITIONS, LOGICS (PRO)
+Apply display conditions to the blocks you've selected based on a variety of factors, including date and time, query strings, user roles, and browsers.
+Easily create visibility restrictions for content using the Gutenberg editor.

+##🛡 UNFILTERED MEDIA FILE UPLOADS
+Easily upload SVG and JSON files directly to your WordPress Media Library without hitting file type restrictions.
+This unlocks advanced customization possibilities, empowering you to seamlessly integrate custom animations, illustrations, and data-driven visuals into your Gutenberg experience.

 ##💻 RESPONSIVE ON ALL DEVICES
 Directly from your Gutenberg block editor, you can control each block’s responsiveness individually.
 With flexible, responsive customization options, make your website user-friendly for all devices.